 Snow Job Tactic in Negotiation Definition

 Snow job tactic is demonstrated when negotiators surprise the other party with huge additional information.
 These additional make the opposite party confused about figuring out which facts are fundamental and essential.
-It occurs when negotiators overwhelm the other party with so much information so the other party will get distracted.
+It occurs when negotiators overwhelm the other party with so much information to get distracted.

 Snow Job Tactic in Negotiation Example-1

 For example, you want to buy a new mobile phone, and the seller provides you with so much information about the additional factors.
-He or she ensures that this phone is eco-friendly.
+They ensure that this phone is eco-friendly.
 It will not harm you.
 They also show you how many people are dying due to mobile blasts and so more.
 The use of many technical terms to confuse anyone who is not familiar with the topic.

 Snow Job Tactic in Negotiation Example-2

-The negotiator explains the deal in English, but Ahmad, a non-native English speaker, will see him as someone who is educated.
-To avoid embarrassment, Ahmad will say yes without asking many questions because the negotiator seems like someone very knowledgeable and more expert than him.
+The negotiator explains the deal in English, but Ahmad, a non-native English speaker, will see him as educated.
+Ahmad will say yes without asking many questions to avoid embarrassment because the negotiator seems like someone very knowledgeable and more expert than him.

 Snow Job Tactic in Negotiation Example-3